rreichel86/GameOfLife/README.md

-# Game of life in a toriodal world
+# Game of life in a toroidal world
 Conway's Game of Life implementation in JavaScript